lapinek/platform-scripting/README.md

 [Back to the Top](#top)

-Scripts add flexibility to the ForgeRock Identity Platform.
-While a script may not be performing as well as a native/standard implementation, the scripts can be used to substitute functionality not yet present in the current version of the softwares.

 The scripting objectives and implementation are driven by the component's functionality and the environment it provides.
 Hence, the scripts' location, configuration, security, the data and methods a script can use, and the way the scripts are managed are specific to a component.

 There are certain similarities too: the choice of scripting languages, ability to access the underlying Java functionality and the component's context data, logging methods, access to the request object, and ability to make back-channel network requests.
 In some deployments, the scripts configuration can be exported and tracked in the file system.

-Scripting is broadly used in the components and broadly covered across [ForgeRock Product Documentation](https://backstage.forgerock.com/docs/).
-There are many articles describing scripting environment and application, often in a context of particular task and supplied with examples.
-Other places in the documentation cover functionality that is not directly related to scripting, but can be employed by scripts.
+Scripts add flexibility to the ForgeRock Identity Platform.
+While a script may not be performing as well as a native/standard implementation, the scripts can be used to substitute functionality not yet present in the current version of the softwares.

 ## <a id="references"></a>References